The Integrated Front Door

 Before starting an Early Help Assessment (EHA) in Cambridgeshire, the assessor should contact the Early Help Hub to check if an EHA already exists.
 Please also see guidance documents below before making or submitting an EHA application.

-The Early Help assessment is used for all early help requests and will result in one of the following within 48 hours of receipt:
+The Early Help Assessment is used for all early help requests where a multi-agency approach is required and will result in one of the following: